iNUI-Studio/airxtouch-toolkit-proxy/README.md

-# AIRxTOUCH™ Advanced developer guide for web applications
+# AIRxTOUCH® Advanced developer guide for web applications

-## ⚠ This library is only usefull if you own an AIRxTOUCH™ device ⚠
+## ⚠ This library is only usefull if you own an AIRxTOUCH® device ⚠

 ## Prerequisite